 Located in the city centre of Birmingham, England, the Frankfurt Christmas market offers shoppers a chance to shop at stalls selling everything from handmade gifts to local produce.
 Visitors will find more than 200 stands across the park, each offering something different.

-The market has been running since 2010, becoming one of the most popular attractions in the area.
+The market has been running since 2010 and has become one of the most popular attractions in the area.
 Visitors come from far and wide each year to enjoy the festive atmosphere and sample some of the best seasonal treats.
 There are plenty of things to see and do at the market, such as live music performances, craft workshops, and children’s activities.

 Winchester Cathedral Christmas Market